 This is not sustainable over years.
 Chronic depletion of this kind has cumulative consequences - for health, for wellbeing, and eventually for the professional performance that is being maintained through will at the expense of everything else.

 Many women reach a point where the calculation changes.
-Managing both the transition and professional demands simultaneously becomes genuinely unsustainable, and they make career decisions - scaling back, stepping away, declining opportunities - not from authentic preference but from survival logic.
+Managing both the transition and professional demands simultaneously becomes unsustainable, and they make career decisions - scaling back, stepping away, declining opportunities - not from authentic preference but from survival logic.
 When capable, accomplished women exit or significantly downshift during perimenopause, both the women and their organisations lose.

 What organisations are still missing